oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation HTTP Headers {#headers}

-A Client Attestation JWT and Client Attestation PoP JWT can be included in an HTTP request using the following request header fields.
+When using headers to transfer the Client Attestation JWT and Client Attestation PoP JWT to an Authorization Server, they MUST be provided in an HTTP request using the following HTTP headers.

 OAuth-Client-Attestation:
 : A JWT that conforms to the structure and syntax as defined in [](#client-attestation-jwt)